GenericMappingTools/pygmt/doc/maintenance.md

 The service has a configuration file `.readthedocs.yaml`, with a list of options to change the default behaviour at <https://docs.readthedocs.io/en/stable/config-file/index.html>.

+## Continuous Benchmarking

+We use the [CodSpeed](https://codspeed.io) service to continuously track PyGMT's performance.
+The `pytest-codspeed` plugin collects benchmark data and uploads it to the CodSpeed server, where results are available at https://codspeed.io/GenericMappingTools/pygmt.

+Benchmarking is handled through the `benchmarks.yml` GitHub Actions workflow.
+To include a new test in the benchmark suite, apply the `@pytest.mark.benchmark` decorator to the test function.

 ## Dependencies Policy